-This page is a repository for supporting documents for Appendix R - Strawbale Construction, approved for inclusion in the 2015 International Residential Code (IRC).
-A Code Change Proposal for this appendix was submitted to the International Code Council (ICC) on January 3, 2013, with final revisions made on Feb 27, 2013.
+This page is a repository for supporting documents for Appendix S - Strawbale Construction, approved for inclusion in the 2015 International Residential Code (IRC).
+A Code Change Proposal for this appendix was submitted to the International Code Council (ICC) on January 3, 2013.
 The proposal was approved with a 9-1 vote by the IRC Building Committee at the ICC Committee Action Hearings in April 2013.
-On October 4, 2013 the proposal received final approval at ICC's Public Comment Hearings.
+On October 4, 2013 the proposal received final approval at the ICC Public Comment Hearings.

 Here you will find testing reports, research papers, professional and academic journal papers, support letters from licensed design professionals, and other references.
 This page was established on Dec 26, 2012.
 (Most recent update - Feb 24, 2015)

 Strawbale Construction Appendix for the 2015 IRC:

 Support letters from 5 Architects, 2 Structural Engineers, 4 Civil Engineers, 1 Professor of Civil Engineering

 Supporting Documents by Category:

-(**Indicates document in direct support of proposed code language)
+(**Indicates document in direct support of proposed and approved code language**)

 Moisture Monitoring - Ridge Winery